angrykoala/wendigo/README.md

 ```

 **uploadFile(selector, path)**
 Sets the value of an input file element matching given selector.
+Path can be absolute or relative to the current working directory.

 ```js